eLOCCS Access Guidelines for Grantees – February 2018

 Changing Approving Officials

-If the grant recipient/grantee changes its approving official, On the LETTERHEAD of the organization, the NEW APPROVING OFFICIAL is to send to the OCFO User Support Branch the following:
+On the LETTERHEAD of the organization, the NEW APPROVING OFFICIAL is to send to the OCFO Security Office the following:

-- NAME and TITLE (Please note that the new approving official should be the CEO; BOARD OFFICER and/or of higher authority than the LOCCS user) of the new Approving Official.
+1. NAME and TITLE (Please note that the new approving official should be the CEO; BOARD OFFICER and/or of higher authority than the LOCCS user) of the new Approving Official.
 “SECURE SYSTEMS ‘M’ ID as COORDIANTOR, daytime TELEPHONE and ADDRESS of the new Approving Official and an e-mail address specific to the Approving Official.

 *** “INTERIM/ACTING” TITLES ARE NOT RECOGNIZED BY OUR AUDITORS; PLEASE USE A PERMENENT OFFICIAL.

-- NAME of the PREVIOUS APPROVING OFFICIAL (NAME ONLY, DO NOT LIST SSN OR USER ID)
+2. NAME of the PREVIOUS APPROVING OFFICIAL.
+(NAME ONLY, DO NOT LIST ‘M’ ID)

 *** The new approving official is PROHIBITED from using the Secure Systems User ID, and Password of the previous approving official.